naqeebghazi/devops.tooling.website.solution/partitions.md

-# Partitions on Block Devices
+# Partitions on Block Devices on Linux

 ## Creating Partitions via  terminal: